-This approach of hers towards her life lands her in the counsellor’s room of her school because speaking clearly about oneself is unacceptable in the Indian community where girls are supposed to behave in a certain manner.
+This approach of hers towards her life lands her in the counselor’s room of her school because speaking clearly about oneself is unacceptable in the Indian community where girls are supposed to behave in a certain manner.

 Danish Roy, on the other hand, is kind of a failure, failing in his 3rd year of college in psychology against his younger brother is an excellent techno freak who is already driving around in a Mercedes because of his excellence.

-The book very interestingly shines a light on the issue of sexual harassment and the approach of our community in dealing with it and poses the question what actually is rape?
-Is a girl raped enough to call it a rape or not?
+The book very interestingly shines a light on the issue of sexual harassment and the approach of our community in dealing with it and poses the question of what actually is rape?
+Is a girl raped enough to call it rape or not?

 It raises a variety of youth issues like an emotional turmoil of a boy Sarthe Paul (Aisha’s brother) discovering that he is gay and the importance of understanding the concept and accepting it.

-Danish a nervous counsellor helps Aisha to deal with her issues and the sexual assault with full strength and falls in love with her and discovers that he may not be a complete failure after all.
+Danish a nervous counselor helps Aisha to deal with her issues and the sexual assault with full strength and falls in love with her and discovers that he may not be a complete failure after all.

 In the starting, you may find the book a little too weird but isn’t it what adolescence is?
 Being weird.
 The story takes turns with the introduction of new characters and you get engrossed in the book.

 The book is a rollercoaster ride that teaches you small things about life and the kinds of pressure that the youth deals with.